 There’s nothing like sand in new places…especially after careening down the dune on a slippery plank of plastic with a look on your face that screams amateur.
 Most buggy excursions include this activity and you might be peer pressured if you try to get out of it, anyway.
 The best practice: completely wing it and revel in endless laughs when your new friends completely wipe out half way down the dune.
 If two-footed balance isn’t your forte, try bodyboarding, it’s like taking a rest on a high-velocity rock hard mattress.

 Grab a beverage and have a swim

-Banana’s Adventure is a hostel featuring a cabana style bar, poolside of course.
-Wild Rover Hostel is a bar, restaurant, and hostel that is also the main pick up point for dune adventures — somewhere you might end up at inadvertently.
-The pool is a laid-back hangout during the day, but the venue turns into a nightclub after hours for those who haven’t yet lost all energy from dune-fueled cardio.
+Banana’s Adventure is a hostel featuring a cabaña style bar, poolside of course.
+Neighboring Wild Rover Hostel boasts a bar, restaurant, and the main pick up point for dune adventures — somewhere you might end up at inadvertently.
+The pool is a laid-back hangout during the day and turns into a nightclub after hours for those who haven’t yet lost all energy from dune-fueled cardio.
 The Upcycled Hostel is about a ten-minute walk out of the main area with colorful décor to complement the nonstop radius of tan hues in the area.

 Circle the oasis by boat

 If you’ve never circumnavigated a desert oasis on a sun-bleached pedal boat in the middle of the Peruvian desert…what have you been doing with your entire life?
 Hire a pedal boat by the hour and take in the sights.
 Admittedly, the water isn’t nowhere near swimming material, but gliding across the lagoon is a worthwhile event — tiny as it is.

 Take a seat on a dune for the sunset